MicrosoftLearning/mslearn-databricks/Instructions/Exercises/LA-05-Build-data-pipeline.md

 After creating the tables, it is possible to load them into dataframes and visualize the data.

-1. In the *Create a pipeline with Delta Live tables* notebook, add a new code cell and run the following code to load the `aggregated_covid_data` into a dataframe:
+1. In the *Data Ingestion and Exploration* notebook, add a new code cell and run the following code to load the `aggregated_covid_data` into a dataframe:

     ```sql
     %sql